RasaHQ/rasa/docs/installation.rst

 Build your first Rasa assistant!
 --------------------------------
-After you follow the quickstart and install the Rasa NLU, the next step is to build your first Rasa assistant yourself!
+After following the quickstart and installing Rasa Core, the next step is to build your first Rasa assistant yourself!
 To get you started, we have prepared a Rasa Stack starter-pack which has all the files you need to build your first custom chatbot.
-On top of that, the starter-pack includes a very cool training dataset ready for you to use.
+On top of that, the starter-pack includes a training data set ready for you to use.

 Click the linke below to get the Rasa Stack starter-pack: